AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

     params.tabular(params.communications-failure.gbp, previous: params.circle.gbp, title: [GBP Algorithm], extra-rows: 0),
     params.tabular(params.communications-failure.factor, previous: params.circle.factor, title: [Factor Settings]),
   )
-  , caption: [#scenario[Communications Failure] scenario parameters.],
+  , caption: [#scenario[Communications Failure] scenario parameters.
+Text in #text(theme.peach, [orange]) marks the differences from the Circle scenario.], )<t.scenarios.communications-failure>
-)<t.scenarios.communications-failure>

 === #scen.solo-gp.n <s.r.scenarios.solor-gp>

 #let body = [
-  In this scenario, a complex maze-like environment has been constructed#footnote[Found in #gbp-rs(content: "AU-Master-Thesis/gbp-rs"), in file #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/c17370455af38a6cab0eb5acea1a576247a0e732/config/simulations/Complex/environment.yaml", "config/simulations/Complex/environment.yaml")]<fn.solo-gp.environment>, similar to the one shown in @f.m.maze-env. #att[A demonstration of this environment, with and without global planning enabled is shown in an accompanying video#todo[cite video or footnote]].
+  In this scenario, a complex maze-like environment has been constructed#footnote[Found in #gbp-rs(content: "AU-Master-Thesis/gbp-rs"), in file #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/c17370455af38a6cab0eb5acea1a576247a0e732/config/simulations/Complex/environment.yaml", "config/simulations/Complex/environment.yaml")]<fn.solo-gp.environment>, similar to the one shown in @f.m.maze-env.
+A demonstration of this environment, with and without global planning enabled is shown in an accompanying video#footnote[Video found on #link("https://youtu.be/Uzz57A4Tk5E", "YouTube: Master Thesis - Path Tracking vs Waypoint Tracking vs Default")].
 A single robot is spawned in the bottom-left corner of the environment, see @f.scenarios.solo-gp.
 The robot is tasked with reaching the top-right corner of the environment.
 The environment is designed to be challenging, with narrow corridors, tight corners, and a plethora of possible paths.
 The accompanying `formation.yaml`#footnote[Found in #gbp-rs(content: "AU-Master-Thesis/gbp-rs"), in file #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/97e40fdba0005fd91f903af04df74c31cbc1c05c/config/simulations/Solo%20GP/formation.yaml", "config/simulations/Solo GP/formation.yaml")]<fn.solo-gp.formation> file specifies the
 ]

 #let rrt-params = (